zxh298/EM-CaMML/README.md

 4. Windows only: Still in the "Run As" dialog, go to the "Environment" tab and create a new "PATH" variable with value: your NeticaJ path;%PATH% (e.g., C:\NeticaJ_418\bin\x64_bin;%PATH%)

-Please note we suggest to use .arff format data as input.
+Please note we suggest to use .arff format data as input and run EM-CaMML/Camml/camml/core/newgui/RunGUI.java to start using the latent variable discovery function.

 EM-CaMML is still under development.
 It will be very appreciated for any feedback and comments.
 Please report any bug to Xuhui Zhang (zxh298@gmail.com)